Leveraging GPU Tensor Cores for Double Precision Euclidean Distance Calculations: Experimental Evaluation

 \subsection{Results: Comparison of Brute-force TC Approaches}

-We compare the performance of TCs and CUDA cores for performing Euclidean distance calculations when using brute-force computation, which is $O(|D|^2)$.
+We compare the performance of TCs and CUDA cores for performing Euclidean distance calculations when using brute-force computation, which is $O(|V|^2)$.
 Here, we use the algorithm \tensor (TCs), to which we removed all optimizations, including indexing, and compare it to a highly optimized MMA reference implementation by Nvidia~\cite{wmmaNvidia}, that leverages the WMMA API similarly to \tensor, denoted as \wmmaRef.
 We selected this implementation instead of a library such as cuBLAS~\footnote{\url{https://developer.nvidia.com/cublas}} or CUTLASS~\footnote{\url{https://github.com/NVIDIA/cutlass}} (with the latter built upon the WMMA API), as it is the best direct comparison between approaches.

-We outline two major differences between \wmmaRef and \tensor, as a consequence of matrix size, as follows: \begin{enumerate}[leftmargin=*] \item The matrix sizes are dependent on data dimensionality and impact performance~\cite{tensorPerfPrecisionGTC, tensorPerfUltimateGuideGTC}. \wmmaRef is designed and optimized for large MMA operations, whereas \tensor targets smaller matrices.
-For instance, in Algorithm~\ref{alg:euclidean_distance_2} on line~\ref{alg:euclidean2:for}, the values of $d$ for real-world datasets are $\lesssim 100$, and as shown in Table~\ref{tab:datasets_real}, we evaluate $d \leq 90$. \item \tensor uses small matrices, and thus computes many small $8 \times 8$ distance matrices and leverages shared memory.
+We outline two major differences between \wmmaRef and \tensor, as a consequence of matrix size, as follows: \begin{enumerate}[leftmargin=*] \item The matrix sizes are dependent on data dimensionality and impact performance~\cite{tensorPerfPrecisionGTC, tensorPerfUltimateGuideGTC}. \wmmaRef is designed and optimized for large MMA operations, whereas \tensor targets smaller matrices. \item \tensor uses small matrices, and thus computes many small $8 \times 8$ distance matrices and leverages shared memory.
 In contrast, \wmmaRef computes the entire $|D|^2$ distance matrix, thus requiring a much larger memory footprint.
 Consequently, when using \wmmaRef, and to be able to use it on large datasets that would exceed global memory capacity, we store the result matrix using unified memory, which automatically pages data between main and global memory.
 Furthermore, as cuBLAS and CUTLASS work similarly to \wmmaRef, they have the same drawback related to the use of unified memory. \end{enumerate}

 Figure~\ref{fig:brute_force} plots the performance of \tensor and \wmmaRef using brute-force searches (i.e., without using an index) to compute Euclidean distance calculations on a 16-D exponentially distributed synthetic datasets, spanning $2^{11}$ to $2^{17}$ points (we omit datasets with other dimensionalities as we observed similar results).
 Note that $2^{18}$ points overflows main memory when using \wmmaRef.
 We observe that the performance of \wmmaRef degrades quicker than \tensor as the dataset size increases.
 We attribute these results to the use of unified memory by \wmmaRef, which is required to store the large result matrix ($|D|\times|D|$), and which is paged between GPU global and main memory when its size exceeds global memory capacity.
 In addition to the poor performance attributed to unified memory, using \wmmaRef, which computes on large matrices and thus on the $d$ dimensions of a dataset at a time, limits the use of several optimizations, which are explored in the following sections.
 Namely, this inhibits short-circuiting the distance calculations when the cumulative distance between points exceeds $\epsilon$.